A team of researchers has developed the first LiDAR-based augmented reality head-up display for use in vehicles.

 Using LiDAR, the researchers scanned Malet Street, a busy street on the UCL campus in central London.

-The co-author Phil Wilkes, a geographer who normally uses LiDAR to scan tropical forests, scanned the entire road using a technique called terrestrial laser scanning.
+The co-author Phil Wilkes, a geographer who normally uses LiDAR to scan tropical forests, scanned the entire road using a technique called laser terrestrial scanning.
 Millions of pulses were sent from multiple locations along Malet Street.
 The LiDAR data then made it possible to create a 3D model to be transmitted to the "holographic dashboard".

 Although the data we acquired came from a fixed platform, it is similar to the sensors that will be in the next generation of autonomous or semi-autonomous vehicles.